skyline130/stat528resources/README.md

 # News

  - multivariate regression notes posted.
- - Homework 7 is posted and it is due on April 21st at 11:59 PM.
+ - Homework 7 is posted and it is due on May 3rd at 11:59 PM.

 ## Good Habits